Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ### Additional optional scenarios on the _ArcBox-K3s_ cluster

 Optionally, you can explore additional GitOps and RBAC scenarios in a manual fashion using the _ArcBox-K3s_ cluster.
-When remoted into the _ArcBox-Client_ virtual machine, here are some things to try:
+When remotely connecting into the _ArcBox-Client_ virtual machine, here are some things to try:

 - Browse to the Azure portal and notice how currently there is no GitOps configuration and Flux extension installed on the _ArcBox-K3s_ cluster.